Choosing an online mutual fund investment platform – is it an important decision to make when you are starting to invest?

-Our customers have asked us to review some of the investment platforms out there, rate them, and give recommendations.
+Our customers have asked us to review some of the online mutual fund investment platforms out there, rate them, and give recommendations.
 There are a few reasons why we don’t want to do that:

 - Much of this choice comes down to personal preferences – in terms of needs, usage profile, and choice of user experience.
 None of these ‘personal’ metrics can be evaluated scientifically.

 - More importantly, this is a fast changing landscape.
-New platforms come out constantly, and existing platforms are rolling out new features regularly.
+New online mutual fund investment platforms come out constantly, and existing platforms are rolling out new features regularly.
 Whatever we write now will get outdated quickly.
 For us to keep track of these changes and updating this review would be very hard, if not impossible.

 - Equally importantly, doing such a review in the most unbiased way would require us to open an account in our own names and transact through all these different platforms.
 That would be a bridge too far to cross 🙂

 So, rather than do this high cost, low benefits exercise, we decided to rather write about how to do an evaluation yourself and choose the platform that is best suited for you.

 No, we’re not going to compare investing in direct plans and regular plans in this article.
 We have already done that.
 Rather we are going to talk about platforms that offer direct plans vs those that offer regular plans.